Free expat tax extension icon

 Family and partner residence permit

 If you're a US citizen and your spouse, registered partner, or close family member already lives legally in the Netherlands, you may be eligible to join them through a family reunification permit.
-This visa enables reunification for spouses, partners, and children and supports long-term settlement.
+This visa enables reunification for spouses, partners, and children and supports long – term settlement.

-This permit is ideal for spouses, partners, or dependent family of Dutch citizens or legal residents and is valid for up to 5 years, with a path to permanent residency.
-It costs €207 ($225) and requires a US passport, proof of relationship, sponsor income, and health insurance; apply through Dutch consulates in the US like Los Angeles.
+This permit is ideal for spouses, partners, or dependent family members of Dutch citizens or legal residents and is valid for up to 5 years, with a path to permanent residency.
+It costs €207 ($225) and requires a US passport, proof of relationship, sponsor income, and health insurance; apply through Dutch consulates in the US, like Los Angeles.

 Retirement residence permit